-Section § 117.410 describes the general requirements applicable to a supply-chain program.
+Section § 117.410 describes the Requirements to establish and implement a supply-chain program.

 These include:

-Using approved suppliers as required by § 117.420,

-Conducting supplier verification activities as required by §§ 117.430 and 117.435, obtaining documentation of an appropriate verification activity from another entity, reviewing, and assessing that documentation, and documenting the review and assessment as required by § 117.475.
+- Using approved suppliers as required by § 117.420, - Conducting supplier verification activities as required by §§ 117.430 and 117.435 - Documenting supplier verification activities as required by § 117.475; and - When applicable, verifying a supply-chain-applied control applied by an entity other than the receiving facility's supplier and documenting that verification as required by § 117.475, or obtaining documentation of an appropriate verification activity from another entity, reviewing and assessing that documentation, and documenting the review and assessment as required by § 117.475.